RFduino/RFduino/README.md

 The best way to communiate with us is on the [RFduino Forum](http://forum.RFduino.com).

 ### A Lot More Coming!

-We are working on documentation as fast as we can.
-Until then, the best source for documentation is the sketch examples.

-This project has been a huge success, and we have many exciting things planned that we want to share with the community.
-At the same time, we are unbelievable busy, with a ton going on and lots of small items to clean up.
-We are just a small team working on this project ... please bear with us!

 We hope you enjoy creating stuff with your RFduino as much as we do!